Protecting Enterprise and Small-Medium Business networks from exploits and hacking attempts is not an easy task.

 Nowadays, there are a few good tools available for patch management that can automate the process of patching and they work on multiple platforms.
 Automating the process relieves the IT team from the tedious process of having to manually test and install each patch.

 IT can set the automatic functions to scour for new patches constantly and organize the patches by their importance.
 They can also automate the process of mapping the company's vulnerabilities according to their priorities against the patches available.
 This provides them with a clear roadmap of what to patch and in what sequence.

 It is evident that companies of every size should give high-priority in correctly patching their systems.
 Keeping systems up-to-date has proven to be an effective method against targeted attacks seeking to exploit vulnerable systems.
-Our next article focuses on additional ways to help simplify the patching process for companies, and examine how a single tool such as GFI's LanGuard can help IT Departments automate the patching process.
+Our next article focuses on additional ways to help simplify the patching process for companies.
 Click Here to read Protecting Enterprise & SMB Networks From Exploits, Hacking & Attacks By Correctly Patching Systems - Part 2.